zangelchen/Amazon-Reviews/README.md

 Ascending Total sales by average rating

-Worked off of Digital Music Only (
+Worked off of both Digital Music and CD & Vinyl